What Bird Lays Blue Eggs? 26 Birds with Blue Eggs

 Black Tinamou

 The Black Tinamou, a ground-dwelling bird found in Central and South American forests, is known for its elusive nature and haunting calls.
-These birds lay glossy, blue-green eggs in a simple ground nest, well-hidden among the undergrowth.
+These birds lay glossy, blue-green speckled eggs in a simple ground nest, well-hidden among the undergrowth.

 Northern Mockingbird